adambcomer/adambcomer.github.io/src/pages/blog/pages/simple-database/write-ahead-log.md

 ---
 slug: "/blog/simple-database/wal/"
 title: "Build a Database Pt.
 3: Write Ahead Log(WAL)"
-description: "Guild to building a Write Ahead Log(WAL) for a LSM-Tree database.
-We look at how RocksDB designed their WAL and build our own for our database."
+description: "Guide to building a Write Ahead Log(WAL) for a LSM-Tree database.
+We look at how RocksDB designed their WAL and build our own for our database engine."
 image: "blog/simple-database-write-ahead-log-cover.jpg"
 featuredImage: "../../../../images/blog/simple-database-write-ahead-log-cover.jpg"
 imageAlt: "Pile of wood logs"
 author: "Adam Comer"
-date: 2022-04-03T16:37:07+0000
+date: 2022-04-04T19:21:04+0000
 postDate: 2020-06-19T04:55:44+0000
 ---